-- (1) The Regulator must promote public awareness and increase knowledge of the economic nature and dynamics of the transport market, and for that purpose- - (a) must publish- - (i) its decisions on substantive matters in terms of this Act;
+- (1) The Regulator must promote public awareness and increase knowledge of the economic nature and dynamics of the transport market, and for that purpose- - (a) must publish- - (i) its decisions on substantive matters in terms of this Act; - (ii) abstracts of non-confidential information reported to the Regulator by regulated entities in terms of Section 12;

-- (ii) abstracts of non-confidential information reported to the Regulator by regulated entities in terms of section 13; and - (iii) results of its completed research or studies respecting the purposes of this Act; and - (iv) any orders and findings of the Council or a court in respect of this Act. - (b) may implement education and information measures to develop public awareness of the purposes of this Act; - (c) may enter into partnerships with universities and other academic institutions to develop training and research programmes; - (d) may provide guidance to the public by- - (i) issuing explanatory notices outlining its procedures, or its non-binding opinion on the interpretation of any provision of this Act; or - (ii) applying to a Court for a declaratory order on the interpretation or application of any provision of this Act. - (2) The Regulator must keep a publicly accessible register, in the prescribed manner and form, of all price controls approved and published in terms of this Act. - (3) When communicating with the public as required by this section, the Regulator must employ effective means of disseminating information, including freely accessible internet publishing.
+- (iii) results of its completed research or studies regarding the purposes of this Act; - (iv) statistical data collected, on the performance of the transport sector; and - any orders and findings of the Council or a court in respect of this Act. (v) - (b) may implement education and information measures to develop public awareness of the purposes of this Act; - (c) may enter into partnerships with universities and other academic institutions to develop training and research programmes; - (d) may provide guidance to the public by - issuing explanatory notices outlining its procedures, or its non-binding (i) opinion on the interpretation of any provision of this Act; or - (ii) applying to a Court for a declaratory order on the interpretation or application of any provision of this Act. - (2) The Regulator may request any person requesting the Regulator to conduct any research in terms of this Act, to fund the cost of the research, and may decline to conduct such research, if the required funding is not provided. - (3) The Regulator must keep a publicly accessible register, in the prescribed manner and form, of all price controls approved and published in terms of this Act. - (4) When communicating with the public as required by this section, the Regulator must employ effective means of disseminating information, including freely accessible internet publishing.